-There have been peer to peer car rental companies operating in the UK for over 10 years.
+There have been peer to peer car hire rental companies operating in the UK for over 10 years.
 Entering this market is difficult as the insurance regulations in the UK are much tougher than in most other countries.
-The combination of car and driver must be insured at all times and most UK insurers are slow to innovate meaning there are few policies available that are fit for purpose for a peer-to-peer service.
+The combination of car and driver must be insured at all times and most UK insurers are slow to innovate meaning there are few policies available that are fit for purpose for peer to peer car rental in the UK.

 Thoughts on the fallen